-Michigan's Position in the U.S. Biofuel and Bioeconomy MarketDOWNLOAD FILE
+Michigan's Position in the U.S. Biofuel and Bioeconomy MarketDOWNLOAD

 September 30, 2010 - Author: MSU Product Center Food • Ag • Bio and Shepherd Advisors

 This Michigan’s Position in the U.S. Biofuel and Bioenergy Market paper provides an objective comparison of various aspects of bioeconomy potential and activity in Michigan relative to the entire United States and to the Great Lakes Region.
 More specifically, this paper examines how Michigan compares to other states across a portfolio of bioeconomy metrics: